naturalinteraction/basil/README.md

 A repo for my own experiments.

 #### Specs
-1. Measure area with good growth and area with issues.
+1. Measure area with good growth and area with issues (uniformity).
 2. Curve of growth in time.
 3. Algorithm is plant-specific.
 Plant in tray is known.
+Day of growth is known.
 4. White light.
 5. Substrate will guarantee good contrast.

 #### High-level tasks
 - [ ] Algorithms: segmentation, analysis, calibration
 - [ ] Definition of architectural aspects (image storage, notifications, etc.)
-- [ ] Optimization on sensor
+- [ ] Image processing on sensor
-- [ ] Design UI for management (and then implement it)
+- [ ] Design and implement controls on web interface
 - [ ] Design enclosing case
 - [ ] Hardware specification document
 - [ ] Commented source code